 How are sounds made?

-The large, round, drum-shaped object about to be lowered into the ocean in the picture below is a low-frequency sound source.
-It is symmetric, with a second, drum-like surface on the side facing away from the camera.
-Hydraulically driven pistons located inside the source push on the centers of the drum-like surfaces.
+The large, round, drum-shaped object about to be lowered into the ocean in the picture to the right is a low-frequency sound source.
+There is a second, drum-like surface on the side facing away from the camera.
+Pistons located inside the source push on the centers of the drum-like surfaces.
 Sound is generated by the in-and-out motion of the surfaces at the frequency at which the pistons push in-and-out.
-This source is designed to be operated while suspended below a ship.